 Éilis’ primary responsibility is to work with the Board in planning and implementing strategy, providing leadership to achieve the PI Mission and objectives.
 A UCD business graduate, Éilis has over 25 years’ experience working in the Not-for-Profit Sector with a range of NGO’s.
 Prior to joining PI she worked as an Organisational Development Consultant in the NFP sector, with particular experience in project development and management support.
 In an earlier role as Enterprise Development Manager with the local authority, she had responsibility for supporting a portfolio of social enterprise start-ups in West Dublin.
 She is currently a Director of Oakfield Trust, a community based social enterprise in Clondalkin and has served on a number of committees for local community projects.

-Project Coordinator - Niki King
+Communications & Projects Coordinator - Niki King

 Niki’s primary responsibility is to provide project coordination, management and general support for the successful delivery of a programme of events and activities designed to raise awareness, improve understanding and increase engagement with philanthropy in Ireland.
-In addition, Niki oversees the management of all the social media channels and the website.
+In addition, Niki manages all the social media channels and the website.
 Prior to joining PI Niki worked as a Digital Account Executive with a marketing agency and also as a producer for regional radio stations.
 Having completed a stint with the Iveagh Trust, Niki made the decision to move to the NFP sector.
 She is a graduate in Media and Spanish from NUI Maynooth in addition to holding a Diploma in Legal Studies.